Nicaragua–United States relations: Walker's 1855 filibustering

+1909 Nicaragua revolution

+In 1909, Zelaya was ousted from office in a rebellion led by conservative Juan José Estrada who was aided by the U.S. government.

 American protectorate 1913 to 1933

 According to Benjamin Harrison, Wilson was committed in Latin America to the fostering of democracy and stable governments, as well as fair economic policies.
 Wilson was largely frustrated by the chaotic situation in Nicaragua.
 Adolfo Díaz won the presidency in 1911 and replaced European financing with loans from New York banks.
 Facing a Liberal rebellion, in 1913 he called on the United States for protection and President Woodrow Wilson obliged.
 Nicaragua assumed a quasi-protectorate status under the Bryan–Chamorro Treaty.
 Under the treaty Nicaragua promised it would not declare war on anyone, would not grant territorial concessions, and would not contract outside debts without Washington's approval.
 It permitted the US to build a naval base at Fonseca Bay, and gave the US the sole option to construct and control an inter-oceanic canal.
 The Panama Canal opened in 1914 and the US had no intention of building another canal, but wanted the guarantee that no other nation could do so.
 The US paid Nicaragua $3 million for this option.
 The original draft also asserted the duty of the United States to intervene militarily in case of domestic turmoil – but that provision was rejected by Democrats in the Senate.
 Nevertheless the US did send in Marines to protect the government and suppress local uprisings such as that of Augusto César Sandino after 1927.
 The treaty was extremely unpopular in the Caribbean region, but it was observed by both sides until 1933.
 Díaz was now able to serve out his entire term; he retired in 1917, and moved to the United States.
 (He returned briefly to power in 1926–1929).
 According to George Baker, the main effect of the treaty was a higher degree of both political and financial stability in Nicaragua.
-President Herbert Hoover (1929-1933) opposed the relationship.
+President Herbert Hoover (1929–1933) opposed the relationship.
 Finally in 1933 President Franklin D Roosevelt, invoking his new Good Neighbor policy ended American intervention.

+World War II

+The entry of the U.S. into World War II in December 1941 led Nicaragua to declare war on Japan, Germany and Italy.
+Nicaragua invited the U.S. to build naval and air bases in Nicaragua.
+Nicaraguan exports trebled in value during the war.